18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### I recieved a bill for an outstanding balance on my travel card.
 Should I pay it?

 A: First, verify that your most recent voucher was paid to the travel card account.
 Go to the **Vouchers** tab of Concur, then click on the voucher number you want to view and choose **View Summary**.
 In the voucher view, navigate down to the **Totals and travel advances** section and verify the amount on the **Pay to Charge Card** line.
-This amount should match with a payment made to the travel card in your travel card statement. [[need help accessing this?]]() If it does, and there is still a remaining balance, it is likely that you used the travel card to pay for something that was either claimed as **CASH** on the voucher, or not claimed at all.
+This amount should match with a payment made to the travel card in your travel card statement.
+[Links + Instructions for viewing online statements here]({{site.baseurl}}/first-time-travel-travel-card/#4-receive-and-activate-your-card-in-7-10-business-days) If it does, and there is still a remaining balance, it is likely that you used the travel card to pay for something that was either claimed as **CASH** on the voucher, or not claimed at all.

 If you discover a valid charge to your travel card that you need to be reimbursed for after your voucher is initially approved, you may create an [amended voucher](#how-do-i-amend-my-voucher-after-it-is-approved).